What is Compressed Air?

 Many industries use compressed air, so much so that it is often referred to as the fourth utility.

 Air-powered systems utilise compressed air, such as factory conveyor belts and pneumatic tools.
 They depend on compressed air for operation and are ineffective without it.
 Compressed air acts as stored energy in a different form.
+This makes it a popular energy source for a variety of applications.

 Definition of Compressed Air

 Typically, atmospheric air comprises 21% oxygen, 78% nitrogen, and 1% from other gases.
 Therefore, while we refer to ‘breathing oxygen’, ambient air only partly consists of oxygen.
+The air is made up of molecules that are in constant motion.

 How is Compressed Air Generated?